 b) The purpose of an Environmental Impact Study is to assess potential negative impacts which may be caused by a proposed development.
-An EIS may be triggered, in consultation with the Conservation Authority for development proposed in or adjacent to features identified on Schedules 'A' and 'B' and Appendix 'C' to this Plan.
+An EIS may be triggered, for development proposed in or adjacent to features identified on Schedules 'A' and 'B' and Appendix 'C' to this Plan.
 In terms of developments in or adjacent to Natural Heritage Features and areas, the study will address potential negative impacts to the features or ecological functions for which the area has been identified (i.e. a provincially significant wetland).